Learn the process of animation production to create a successful video

 Step 2: Storyboard

-A storyboard is used to explain the story.
+Storyboarding becomes a crucial phase in the animation production process, transforming the script into a visual narrative.
+The storyboard is used to explain the story.
 It shows the main elements of the animation and gives an idea of how the voiceover will match the visual part.
-Just imagine a schematic pencil drawing.
-As the animation production process takes some time, storyboard helps your clients to see the process and to understand if we move in the right direction, thus avoiding delays in the future.
-For storyboarding we use a very cool platform, Boords, the online storyboard creator.
+So, to put it simply, the storyboard is black-and-white sketches (just imagine a schematic pencil drawing) with the VO and description for each scene.
+These sketches serve as a visual draft for the animation, helping to plan out camera angles, character movements, and transitions between scenes.
+Creating animation takes some time, that’s why the storyboard helps your clients to follow the process and understand if we are moving in the right direction, thus avoiding delays in the future.
+For storyboarding we use a very cool platform.
+It’s called Boords, the online storyboard creator.
+Platforms like Boords, streamline this process, allowing for interactive feedback and iterative improvement.

 And here is an example of the storyboard for our client